Ace my nursing papers

 • According to Valenzuela et al., studies of mental activity correlated with a reduced rate of hippocampal atrophy, indicating that continuing to engage in cognitive activities can help preserve brain function in older adults.

-Despite the belief that older adults cannot learn new things, research suggests that engaging in cognitive activities can help preserve brain function and reduce the risk of cognitive decline.
-Encouraging older adults to participate in cognitively stimulating activities like learning new skills, solving puzzles, and playing games are essential to promote their mental health.
-By doing so, they can not only improve their cognitive abilities but also lead to better overall health outcomes.
-Therefore, continuing education and engagement in cognitive activities are crucial for older adults to maintain and improve their mental health.
+Despite the belief that older adults cannot learn new things, research suggests that engaging in cognitively stimulating activities can help preserve brain function and reduce the risk of cognitive decline.
+Encouraging older adults to participate in cognitively stimulating activities like learning new skills, solving puzzles, and playing games is essential for promoting their mental health.

 Works Cited